mirukucafe/nyankey/README.md

 # FoundKey
 FoundKey is a free and open source microblogging server compatible with ActivityPub.
-FoundKey improves upon the Misskey codebase, improving on maintainability and behaviour, while also bringing in useful features.
+Forked from Misskey, FoundKey improves on maintainability and behaviour, while also bringing in useful features.

 See the [changelog](./CHANGELOG.md) and [roadmap](./ROADMAP.md) for more on what's changed and future plans.